Frequently asked questions¶

 How should I select cutoffs for the ClusterSpace?¶

 When selecting cutoffs for your model is often a good idea to try out a few different choices and see if you can achieve convergence.
-The easiet way to do this is to study the cross validation score as a function of the cutoffs.
-This well help you choose optimal cutoffs and allow you to detect potential overfitting.
+The easiest way to do this is to study the cross validation score as a function of the cutoffs.
+This will help you choose optimal cutoffs and allow you to detect potential overfitting.

 Often it is also possible (and advisable) to study directly the convergence of the thermodynamic property of interest, e.g., the frequency spectrum or thermal conductivity, as a function of the cutoffs in order to ensure the results are converged.

 The number of training structures needed to train an accurate force constant potential strongly depends on the number of free paramreters (and hence crystal symmetry), the order of the expansion and desired accuracy.

 ClusterSpace you are working with